ericwq/s6/README.md

 s6-ipcserver -1 -- /run/utmps/utmpd-socket
 utmps-utmpd
 ```
-the modified content of `utmpd\run` script, keep your eye on the first shebangs line.
+the modified content of `utmpd/run` script, keep your eye on the first shebangs line.
+Without the modification, your run script is not executeable.

 ```sh
 #!/command/execlineb -P